Accessibility statement for Register to Apply for US Global Entry

 Border Force is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard (opens in new tab), due to the non-compliances listed below.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard (opens in new tab).

 This website was last tested in March 2020.
 Each page was manually checked by a member of our service team for conformance to level AA of the Web Content Accessibility Guidelines version 2.1.